 - On the Instance details page in the Maintenance pane.
 If maintenance is scheduled, under Upcoming, you see a date and time for when it is scheduled to start.

-- On the ACTIVITY page in the Cloud Console, you can view a list of instances scheduled for maintenance.
-If maintenance is scheduled, instances have the message SQL Maintenance and the date and time for when it is scheduled to start.
+On the ACTIVITY page in the Google Cloud console, you can view a list of instances scheduled for maintenance.
+If maintenance is scheduled, instances have the message SQL Maintenance, and the date and time for when it's scheduled to start.

-When you receive a maintenance notification, you have the option to change the maintenance window.
-For example, if you have a service release launching, you might want to reschedule the maintenance window for a few days before or after your launch.
+If you have a maintenance window for your instance, you can reschedule maintenance at any time before maintenance is currently scheduled.
+For example, if you have a new service launching during your currently scheduled maintenance time, you might want to reschedule the maintenance window to a few days after your launch.

 You have a few scheduling options for the new maintenance window:

 - Apply updates immediately.
-You can apply the updates to your instance immediately instead of waiting for the scheduled maintenance window.
-If you opt to start maintenance immediately, generally, maintenance starts within five minutes.
+You can apply the update to your instance immediately instead of waiting for the scheduled maintenance window.
+In this case, maintenance generally starts within five minutes.